ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ```

-After running hand base model on the hand and forearm data, it seems like they are all predicted to be hands!
-This means we are going to label all the pictures in this folder as hands and combine it with the existing hands.
+After running our hand base model on the hand and forearm data, it seems like they are all predicted to be hands!
+This means we are going to label all the pictures in this folder as hands and combine it with the existing hands data set.

 ```
 $ python hand_FA_labels\ _summer.py